-The Title IV-E Child Welfare Training Program, as part of the Department of Social Work (MSW) program, provides a graduate education, a competency based curriculum, and financial aid.
+The Title IV-E Child Welfare Training Program, as part of the Department of Social Work (MSW) program, provides graduate education, a competency based curriculum, and financial aid.
 The Child Welfare Training program was created to increase the number of practitioners in public child welfare who hold a master’s degree in Social Work.
-Upon graduation, students must work in a county child welfare services agency or California Department of Social Services (CDSS) child welfare division for a period of two (2) years.
+Upon graduation, students must work full-time in a county child welfare services agency or California Department of Social Services (CDSS) child welfare division for two (2) years.

 Eligibility for 2 Year Title IV-E Stipend Program

 Students admitted to the two year MSW stateside program, who qualify will receive an award of $37,000 spread over two years.
 In addition, students must demonstrate a commitment to a career in public child welfare through a separate application process.

 Eligibility for 3 Year Title IV-E Stipend Program